top of page

 Many times, couple share their experience with others to seek support or others find out.
 When children or extended family members learn about the affair, it usually exacerbates the turmoil.
 Resentment may develop, making it challenging to mend relationships.

-The couple might not believe their relationship will work, they can be concerned about the future, or they might be suspicious of each other and become worried that the affair will repeat.
+It is difficult to recover after an affair, and most couples who deal with infidelity can struggle.
+Most couple might not believe their relationship will work, they can be concerned about the future, or they might be suspicious of each other and become worried that the affair will repeat.
+However, relationship therapy can help.

 Rebuilding trust is a crucial step in affair recovery and it takes a long time.
 Coping strategies—such as checking each other’s phones, following locations, and calling on FaceTime to maintain trust—might help at the beginning, but in a short time this causes tension, and the couple can find themselves overwhelmed.
 At times, individuals might keep some of the information hidden; in time, the injured partner might discover new information about the affair that causes more issues.
 When the injured partner suffers from feeling insecure in the relationship, the partner who had the affair may struggle with the loss of credibility, leading to impatience during the healing process.
 The unfaithful partner often asks for forgiveness and urges their partner to "move on" and trust them again, but couples typically find it difficult to rebuild trust.
 It is not solely the injured partner’s responsibility to trust; it is equally the responsibility of the unfaithful partner to earn that trust.
 However, most of the time couples may not know how to go about this process.

-We offer both online and in person couples counseling Bucks County, PA focusing on communication, conflict resolution, affair recovery, and rebuilding intimacy and trust.
+Couples therapy Bucks County (marriage counseling/premarital counseling) can be a great way to avoid a permanent separation and provide a solid foundation for your relationship.
+We offer both in person and online couples counseling focusing on communication, conflict resolution, affair recovery, and rebuilding intimacy and trust.
 We welcome couples from diverse cultural backgrounds including interracial, intercultural, interfaith relationships.
-Our approach incorporates Relational Life Therapy, The Gottman Method, and emotionally-focused couples therapy, which is one of the most empirically validated and effective therapies for improving distressed relationships.
+Our approach incorporates Relational Life Therapy, The Gottman Method Couples Therapy, and Emotionally-focused couples therapy, which is one of the most empirically validated and effective therapies for improving distressed relationships.
 We are here to assist you and your partner on your journey to understand each other, address past conflicts, repair injuries, move past hurts and betrayals, and increase your intimacy.